 - agencies

-If you enrich first and suppress later, you just paid to polish garbage.
+If you enrich first and suppress later, you are paying to make junk more detailed.

 Outreach generation